-See all products Premium red Sichuan pepper should have a strong citrusy, woody fragrance and taste as well as an intense numbing quality.
-A member of the citrus family, the...
+See all products Premium red Sichuan pepper should have a strong citrusy fragrance and taste as well as an intense numbing quality.
+Ours is particularly potent, as it has not...

 SEE ALL PRODUCTS In Sichuan, chili oil is made from one or more kinds of whole dried chilies that are first fried until crisp and then pounded in a large...

 See all products Chao tian jiao, or facing heaven chilies, are so called because they grow upward toward the sky.
 There are many types of facing heaven chilies, but these...

 See all products Deng long jiao, or lantern chilies, are fat and round and moderately hot.
 Freshly harvested, these are deep-red and soft to the touch.
 They are used...

 See all products Pixian chili bean paste is a fermented mix of broad beans, er jin tiao chilies and salt.
 It is often called the soul of Sichuan cooking, as...